sarim31/agentic-sales-researcher/README.md

 **Company:** Notion

 **Generated Hook:**
-> "I read about your February launch of Notion Mail and the new AI-powered 'search across platforms' capability.
+> "I read about your February launch of Notion Mail and the new AI powered 'search across platforms' capability.
 Pushing out so many distinct AI features so rapidly often creates a new wave of internal manual tasks and operational bottlenecks for teams trying to keep up.
-We've helped similar fast-growing companies automate away much of that internal chaos – happy to briefly outline a workflow that might resonate if you're feeling the same pressure."
+We've helped similar fast growing companies automate away much of that internal chaos, happy to briefly outline a workflow that might resonate if you're feeling the same pressure."

 **No generic BS.** Every hook references specific, recent company news.